↑

 How to Find Time for Self-care in Your Busy Schedule

-We all have days when we feel overwhelmed and can’t find one extra minute to take care of ourselves.
+Feeling overloaded and exhausted?
+We all have days when we feel overwhelmed and can’t find one extra minute to care for ourselves.
+But every single day shouldn’t be that way!
+Here are 5 simple steps to find me-time in your busy schedule.

-• Time to be active and moving our body.
+• Be active and move our bodies.

-• Rest and quiet time.
+• Rest and have some quiet time.

-• Time to have fun with family and friends.
+• Have fun with family and friends.

 I used to struggle with this problem – a lot.

-But, I found a way to change my approach; I use my values.
-Now I have time to take better care of myself.
+Now, I have time to take better care of myself.

+This sounds impossible, but it’s not as complicated as you think.
 And, believe me, if I can do it, so can you!

 Contents hide